 Hey Bike Partiers!

-For the months of November through March (and any other applicable months) Bike Party has decided to implement a West Coast Bike Party style operation policy.
+Until we can work out all the liability and coordination with a Baltimore Police escort, Bike Party has decided to implement a West Coast Bike Party style operation policy.
 What this means is that we will be forgoing official police ride support in favor of a little more self-sufficiency.
 What this does NOT mean is that we will party any less, have any less fun, or spread any less good cheer!

 Now some of you are already thinking “oh this means we have to stop at red lights again…” You got it!
 The most fundamental change to the way Bike Party is going to operate in these months is that we will have to behave a little less like one huge parade and a little more like many smaller parties!
 So if you come to an intersection, no matter where you are in the ride, you need to abide by the traffic signals and yield to oncoming cars.
 What this will do, in essence, is create a number of mini Bike Parties tracing each other throughout the city and the routes created for these months have been specifically created with this policy in mind.